 In this retrospective analysis of screening colonoscopy data from 1,769 patients at a community-based, high volume healthcare system involving four hospital-based gastroenterology labs and two free-standing endoscopy units, we developed and characterized a SNP-based, odds ratio-weighted and population-standardized polygenic genetic risk score (GRS).
 Our results demonstrated the GRS was significantly higher for patients who had adenomatous polyps on colonoscopy compared to those who did not (OR 1.61, p = 0.003, Table 1).
-Furthermore, this novel association was independent of age, gender, BMI and family history on multivariable analysis (OR 1.63, P = 0.003).
-As shown in Figure 1, the proportion of cases with adenomatous polyps trended up in patients stratified by three tertiles of GRS, which is similar to previous studies (10.8%, 29.0% and 39.7%, p-trend < 0.001).[23,25] The predictive value of GRS for adenomatous polyps versus no adenomatous polyps was primarily driven by polyps measuring greater than or equal to 0.5 cm (OR 1.68, p = 0.005, Table 2).
+Furthermore, this novel association was independent of age, gender, BMI and family history on multivariable analysis (OR 1.63, p = 0.003).
+As shown in Figure 1, the proportion of cases with adenomatous polyps trended up in patients stratified by three tertiles of GRS, which is similar to previous studies (10.8%, 29.0% and 39.7%, p-trend < 0.001).[23,25]

+Based on our findings, higher GRS risk groups have an earlier diagnosis of adenomatous polyps (Figure 2).
+Kaplan-Meier curve analysis showed that time-to-event [outcome of screening colonoscopy identifying adenomatous polyp(s)] based on age at first colonoscopy differed significantly among the three GRS risk groups based on the Log rank test (p = 0.001, Figure 2).
+The time-to-event analysis is justified for germline predictors such as GRS because they can be measured at age zero.
+Since the probability of finding a polyp increases with age, this analysis demonstrates the predictive nature for adenomatous polyps across GRS risks at any given age.

+Furthermore, the predictive value of GRS for adenomatous polyps versus no adenomatous polyps was primarily driven by polyps measuring greater than or equal to 0.5 cm (OR 1.68, p = 0.005, Table 2).
 For polyps >1 cm (i.e. advanced adenomas), our data shows a trend toward similar predictive value which is consistent with prior studies (OR 1.56, p = 0.1, Table 2).[25]
 The lack of statistical significance is presumably related to small sample size; only 126 of the total 1769 patients had advanced adenomas in our study population.

 Interestingly, GRS for adenomatous polyps localized to the cecum and ascending colon was significantly higher than for patients with no adenomatous polyps on colonoscopy.
 These results parallel the prior study by Weigl et al, in which odds ratios were largest for proximal advanced neoplasms.[25]
 As our data incorporates all right sided polyps, including sessile serrated polyps, and is consistent with other studies, we believe this highlights the potential future clinical utility of GRS for risk stratification.
 Specifically, right sided CRC confers higher morbidity and mortality with poorer outcomes, and any strategy to identify these patients earlier would have a greater clinical impact.[31]

 The clinical importance of detecting and removing small nonadvanced adenomas is currently controversial.
 However, our data for adenomatous polyps <1 cm demonstrated that detection of these lesions may have clinical relevance by further stratifying risk for an individual in our population.
 It is noteworthy that the most recent guidelines have lengthened the interval to follow up colonoscopy from 5-10 years to 7-10 years in patients with one to two small adenomas <10 mm in size.[32]
 Our data, however, lends support to maintaining more conservative surveillance intervals in patients with nonadvanced lesions.